ElsieAmegavi/11348827_DCIT_205_IA/README.md

 9. Open **home.html** file in the browser to access the home page.

-## Screenshots of each page of your website.
+## Screenshots of each page of the website.
 **HOME PAGE**
 ![Screenshot](media/homepage-screenshot.png)